minhtran241/minhtran.com/README.md

 ## Features

-On this website there are several features that will continue to be updated and added in the future.
+On this website, several features will continue to be updated and added in the future.

 - ### 🤖 ChatGPT AI (Unavailable)

-You can access this feature by opening the command palette [cmd+k], then typing whatever you want to search/ask for.
-(Currently not available, but you can configure it on your machine with your own OpenAI api key)
+You can access this feature by opening the command palette [cmd+k], and then typing whatever you want to search/ask for.
+(Currently not available, but you can configure it on your machine with your own OpenAI API key)

 - ### 🎧 Spotify Status (Unavailable)

-Displays song information being played on spotify in real time using the Spotify API and SWR.
+Displays song information being played on Spotify in real-time using the Spotify API and SWR.

 - ### 🕗 Wakatime Statistics